-As its name suggests, particle spin was conceived of as the rotation of a particle around an internal axis.
-This spin is deemed to obey the same mathematical laws as quantized angular momenta do but on the other hand, spin has some peculiar properties that distinguish it from orbital angular momenta.
+As the name suggests, particle spin was conceived as the rotation of a particle around an internal axis.
+This spin obeys the same mathematical laws as quantized angular momenta do.
+On the other hand, spin has some peculiar properties that distinguish it from orbital angular momenta.

 Particles with spin can possess a magnetic dipole moment, just like a rotating electrically charged body in classical electrodynamics.
-Or, rather, individual particles exhibiting a magnetic dipole moment are deemed to be particles having "spin".
-These magnetic momenta can be experimentally observed in several ways, e.g. by the deflection of particles by inhomogeneous magnetic fields in a Stern-Gerlach experiment, or by measuring the magnetic fields generated by the particles themselves.
+Or, rather, individual particles exhibiting a magnetic dipole moment are deemed particles having spin.
+These magnetic moments can be experimentally observed in several ways, e.g. by the deflection of particles by inhomogeneous magnetic fields in a Stern-Gerlach experiment, or by measuring the magnetic fields generated by the particles themselves.

 If the particle is treated as a classical magnetic dipole as it moves through a homogeneous magnetic field, the forces exerted on opposite ends of the dipole cancel each other out and the trajectory of the particle is unaffected.

 However, if the magnetic field is inhomogeneous then the force on one end of the dipole will be slightly greater than the opposing force on the other end, so that there is a net force which deflects the particle's trajectory.